plannies-mate/plannies-kit/IMPLEMENTATION.md

 ## Command Line Interface

-- Scripts validate arguments and fail fast with clear errors
+- Scripts now use constants from ProcessBase instead of requiring directory arguments
+- No longer require explicit repo directory parameter
 - Progress reporting is clear but concise
 - Optional LIMIT parameter to process fewer repos for testing